 - White scrub top and royal blue scrub pants.
 The white top may have pockets at the waist line.
-The uniform must be clean, wrinkle-free uniform with modest undergarments.
-Should not be form fitting or revealing.
+The uniform must be clean and wrinkle-free with modest undergarments.
+It should not be form fitting or revealing.
 White T-shirts are NOT acceptable.
 Garments worn under the uniform may not have logos, colors, or patterns visible. - When it is necessary to wear a sweater, it should be white or navy blue.
 It should be removed when performing care.